Dizziness when closing your eyes often stems from inner ear issues, neurological conditions, or sensory conflicts affecting balance.

 1. Vestibular Disorders

 The vestibular system in the inner ear plays a crucial role in balance by detecting motion and spatial orientation.
-Disorders affecting this system frequently cause dizziness when visual cues are removed.
+Disorders affecting this system frequently cause dizziness or imbalance when visual cues are removed.

-• Benign Paroxysmal Positional Vertigo (BPPV): Tiny calcium crystals dislodge inside the inner ear canals, causing brief but intense dizziness triggered by head movements or changes in position.
+- Benign Paroxysmal Positional Vertigo (BPPV): Tiny calcium crystals can move into the wrong part of the inner ear canals, causing brief but intense dizziness triggered by head movements or changes in position.

-• Meniere’s Disease: Characterized by episodes of vertigo, hearing loss, tinnitus, and a feeling of fullness in the ear due to fluid buildup.
+- Meniere’s Disease: Characterized by episodes of vertigo, hearing loss, tinnitus, and a feeling of fullness in the ear, often linked with abnormal inner-ear fluid balance.

-When these conditions impair vestibular function, closing your eyes removes critical visual feedback needed to compensate for faulty signals.
+When these conditions impair vestibular function, closing your eyes removes critical visual feedback needed to compensate for faulty or incomplete balance signals.

 2. Proprioceptive Deficits